aurule/roll-it/README.md

 I'm open to pull requests, but please be aware that this is mostly a personal project for fun.

-If you want to make a PR, please make sure that the new code has 100% test coverage (you can run `npm test` to find out) and clearly state what it adds or fixes.
+If you want to make a PR, please make sure that the new code has 100% test coverage (you can run `yarn test` to find out) and clearly state what it adds or fixes.
 If you can't get 100% test coverage, explain in detail why that is.

 ## Requirements

 * Node 18+
+* Yarn 4

 Roll-It currently uses Node 22.

 ## Dev Installation

-1. run `npm install`
+1. pull the repo
-2. ensure the file `.env` has the correct environment variables
+2. ensure the file `.env` has the correct environment variables.
+Especially double-check `DEV_GUILDS`.
-3. run `npm run live`
+3. run `yarn run live`
 4. add Roll It to the discord server that you can spam for testing

 ## ENVVARS